0chain/0chain/code/go/0chain.net/conductor/README.md

 ### Updating the tests

-To add more test, simply create new test cases and add them to existing or new set.
+To add more tests, simply create new test cases and add them to existing or new set.
 Then be sure to enable the test set if creating a new one.

 ### Temporarily disabling tests